vickyvanderwagt/Applied-Text-Mining/README.md

 ## Applied Text Mining Assignments
-### These files are assignments from the Applied Text Mining Class (ADS09) at the University of San Diego
+These files are assignments from the Applied Text Mining Class (ADS09) at the University of San Diego
-### Assignment templates were taken from https://github.com/37chandler
 ----------------

 Assignment1 | lyrics_scrape